Katherine Barkman is an American ballerina with The Washington Ballet and an international guest principal dancer.

 She is currently a Role Model for Zarely the world’s first high-fashion activewear brand, which recently launched a new laser-cut collection named after her.

-Similarly, she is also a Pro Artist of Russian Pointe, a renowned global designer and manufacturer of ballet shoes, clothing and accessories.
+Similarly, she is a Principal Artist of Virtisse, a global designer and manufacturer of pointe shoes, combining centuries-old traditions with cutting-edge technology.